chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_power_bi_dashboard.md

 : The dashboard display name.

 `embedUrl`
-: The dashboard embed url.
+: The dashboard embed URL.

 `isReadOnly`
 : Is ReadOnly dashboard.